 Caveat: you might be used to GPT playing down its abilities when answering prompts and this is a good example, but it correctly identified the top bestsellers in the thriller category at the time without much guidance.

 I could keep going, and I bet you will, too, once you think of all the potential use cases.
 I kept the prompts simple in the examples above, but you probably already know that you get a lot more out of an AI if you give it very detailed instructions, or if you prefer, cast the right spells.
-This is as true for an image-generating AI like Midjourney as it is for GPT.
 So don't be afraid to be incredibly verbose.
 The AI won't mind.

 ChatGPT brainstorms its own use cases for GPT Scraper